portworx/px-docs/runc/index.md

 >**Note:**<br/>The `--privileged=true` flag has been included for backward compatibility.
 You may omit this flag when using a newer Docker version (ie. v1.13 or higher), also when installing on systems that do not have SELinux enabled.

-## Run PX under RunC
+## Run PX under runC

 You can run the PX OCI bundle via the `px-runc <install|run>` command.

 The `px-runc` command is a helper-tool that does the following:

 1. prepares the OCI configuration for PX,
-2. prepares the OCI directory for RunC, and
+2. prepares the OCI directory for runC, and
-3. starts the PX OCI bundle via RunC command.
+3. starts the PX OCI bundle via runC command.

 For example:
 ```